-This exhibition was organized by Marshall N. Price, Ph.D., Nancy A. Nasher and David J. Haemisegger Curator of Modern
+This exhibition was organized by Marshall N. Price, Ph.D., Nancy A. Nasher and and Contemporary Art.

-Manuel Neri, "Sutee Figure II", 1957 - 1958 Cloth, gauze, wire, paper, nails, and string on wood base; 13 $3/8 \times 21 1/2 \times 6$ inches ($34 \times 54.6 \times 6$) 15.2 cm).
+Manuel Neri, "Sutee Figure II", 1957 - 1958.
+Cloth, gauze, wire, paper, nails, and string on wood base; $133/8 \times 211/2 \times 6$ inches $(34 \times 54.6 \times$ 15.2 cm).
 Collection of the Nasher Museum of Art at Duke University.
 Gift of The Manuel Neri Trust, 2016.26.4. © The Manuel Neri Trust.
-Image courtesy of The Manuel Neri Trust. and Contemporary Art.
+Image courtesy of The Manuel Neri Trust.

-The Nasher Mu University is a major center for the arts in Durham and the surrounding region.
+The Nasher Museum of Art at Duke University is a major center for the arts in Durham and the surrounding region.
 The 65,000-square-foot building was designed by architect Rafael Viñoly.
 Since opening in 2005, the museum has organized and presented leading-edge exhibitions that travel worldwide.
 From the beginning, the Nasher Museum has been dedicated to building a groundbreaking collection of contemporary art.
 In this effort, the museum's collection strategy emphasizes works by diverse artists who have been historically underrepresented, or even excluded, by mainstream arts institutions, and maintains a particular focus on artists of African descent.
 Other strengths in the collection include European medieval art, European and American paintings, Outsider art, classical antiquities, African art and ancient American art.